-1: Turns the exterior lamps off and deactivates the AUTO mode.
-Turn to ὑ again to reactivate the AUTO mode.
+$\bigcirc$ : Turns off the exterior lamps.
+The knob returns to the AUTO position after it is released.
+Turn to $\bigcirc$ again to reactivate the AUTO mode.

-In Canada, the headlamps will automatically reactivate when the vehicle is shifted out of P (Park).
+For vehicles first sold in Canada, the headlamps will automatically reactivate when the vehicle is shifted out of P (Park).